 The jacket is a little expensive but it’s worth every penny.
 If you’re looking for ultimate quality and versatility, this is the jacket.
 We also think this is perhaps the best hardshell jacket for hiking.

 See our full review of the Arc’teryx Beta AR.

 The Black Diamond Sharp End is one of the more affordable hardshell jackets in the review and does a great job of competing with the more expensive ones out there.

-The outer layer is made from 40D nylon, a mini-ripstop backer for durability, and is covered with an excellent durable water repellent coating.
+The outer layer is made from 40D nylon, a mini-ripstop backer for durability, and is covered with an excellent durable water repellent coating and fully sealed seams.
 This jacket will keep you warm, dry, and stop you from overheating while riding down the mountain.
 What more can you ask for?

 It comes with large practical pockets for your valuables, climbing harnesses, clips, and hooks.
 The hood is also large enough to cover a ski helmet.
-It’s pretty light as hard shells go and fold down to a pretty reasonable pack size.
+It’s a pretty lightweight jacket as hard shells go and fold down to a pretty reasonable pack size.

 This is a great value hard shell that will keep you going in serious weather.